Create a Yates account today!

 1. Gather local support

-2. Reign in your team
+2. Rope in your team

 3. Set your sights on a site

 Next up is locating a site, but before you do, we suggest visiting existing community gardens to speak to their members about what works well, what their frustrations are and what you should consider.
+This is a really valuable exercise; you're certain to get some useful learnings out of it.

-4. Take your plans to council
+4. Take your plans to Council

-5. Check the conditions
+5. Check the site conditions

 You need to ensure you have the right conditions if your garden is to flourish.
 Here are a few things to consider:

-7. Get Planting!
+7. Get planting!